DanielClemKim/ScoreKeeper/README.md

 https://danielclemkim.github.io/ScoreKeeper/

 ## :rabbit: Feature

+1. Select the winning score from the selector (default is 3).
+2. When the game ends, you can check who's win.
 ### Recent updates

 ✨ Add Github link on the top.
 ## :bug: Bugfix
+Now it's not gonna be zoomed when you double tap buttons in the mobile page.

 ## Example Page ⬇️
 - Main page